Wholesale: Products & Services

 • An ACT entry of “V” and no Directory Listing Form(s) will discontinue listings associated with the port activity (all listings are removed; Wireline to Wireline LNP only)

-• If you have entered a “V” in the ACT field of the LSR and did not include Directory Listing Form(s) and later wish to establish a new Facilities Based Directory Listing (FBDL) then the LSR, EU and DL forms should be faxed to the Listing Resource Services Managers
+• If you have entered a “V” in the ACT field of the LSR and did not include Directory Listing Form(s) and later wish to establish a new Facilities Based Directory Listing (FBDL), a new EASE-LSR FBDL request is required for that listing.

 • An ACT entry of “V: with Directory Listing Form(s) will allow you to make changes to the Directory Listings.
 You will be required to complete a Directory Listing form for each listing associated with the new FBDL account.
 (Wireline to Wireline LNP only)